An Epic Iceland Excursion to Haifoss, Hjalparfoss and Gjain

 If you want to escape the heavy tourist spots in Iceland, look no further than this scenic inland day trip to the Thjorsardalur Valley, where just a few miles from the popular Golden Circle you’ll find an untouched landscape of waterfalls, rivers and plains near the Hekla volcano.
-The path isn’t overrun because it’s several miles off the Ring Road (Route 1) and reaching a couple of the main attractions here requires a bit more effort, so you won’t find hordes of buses running through.
+The path isn’t overrun because it’s several miles off the Ring Road (Route 1) and reaching the main attractions here requires a bit more effort, so you won’t find hordes of buses running through.

 This post contains affiliate links.
 If you click on one or buy something, we might receive a commission for telling you about it, at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.